 As in Arkansas a few years earlier, my newscasts would be filled with details of investigations into President Bill Clinton, this time as impeachment hearings were being held over his relationship with former White House intern Monica Lewinsky and whether he lied under oath.

 AUDIO: A January 1999 newscast with the lead story being U.S. Representative Robert Wexler, a Democrat from South Florida, grilling Independent Counsel Kenneth Starr during impeachment hearings for President Bill Clinton.

 AUDIO: In January 1999, I briefly interviewed former President Jimmy Carter before a book signing in Coral Gables, Florida, getting his opinion about the ongoing impeachment of President Clinton.

-Here is my business card from WIOD, which by the time I started with station, had been absorbed by Clear Channel.
+Here’s my business card from WIOD, which by the time I started with the station had been absorbed by the rapidly growing corporate radio giant Clear Channel.
 The company had large business cards that folded in half, including the logos of all its stations in the market.
 More than half of these stations have since changed formats and identities.

 At that time five of the seven stations were located in the old Love 94 building, just off U.S. highway 441 in northwest Miami-Dade County.
 It was a cool building, with the WIOD newsroom located in what seemed like a loft on the second floor, with a line of production booths linking a back hallway, which had windows looking down into the open space of the building that was mostly made up of sales cubicles.
 At that time, the FM stations still had live DJs on the air 24/7 and it was a lot of fun being around so much activity.
 The dark side of corporate radio hadn’t completely sunk in to me at that point.
 After I left, Clear Channel consolidated all of its stations in the market into a warehouse in Miramar.